rehan-cr/umgcodetest/README.md

 particular product on Upsell for another product.
 The Upsell product will only appear on cart when its pair product will be added to the cart.
 There is a default title of the section which changes when product will be changed from the customization settings.
-Also you can overwrite that default section title.
+Also you can overwrite that default title of section.
 ```